came across some marvelous old documentary footage shot in lhasa in the 40s.

 painting a place for us

 Drathang’s wall paintings seem singularly designed to address its viewers.
 Here the art works on its audience not by the size of its scale but by the composition of a gathering of disciples around the Buddha.
 The painters clearly envisioned a highly diverse assembly gathering around the Buddha as he taught.
 An improbable range of ethnic types and colors crowd together around the Buddha, with yellow, red, green, blue and white monks, bodhisattvas, lay followers visually marked as Tibetan, central Asian, Indian, Chinese … Figures are positioned almost huddling together as if trying to draw as close to the Buddha, and the vibrancy of this gathering is palpable.
 Unlike some depictions of the Buddha as he teaches, not all figures face the Buddha, and not all sit in calm and attentive repose.
 Instead, the panel is teeming with energy and individuality, with some members of the assembly exchanging smiles of delight, some with eyes wide in amazement and others with their gaze focused intently on the Buddha.
-A few even appear with their hands in teaching position, apparently commenting to one another on what they are hearing.
-Even the snow lions below the throne seem caught up in the excitement of the moment, as the artist has pictured them scratching themselves.

 lhasa, tibetan and chinese